awsdocs/aws-kms-developer-guide/doc_source/services-ebs.md

 The encryption status of an EBS volume is determined when you create the volume\.
 You cannot change the encryption status of an existing volume\.
 However, you can [migrate data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_considerations) between encrypted and unencrypted volumes and apply a new encryption status while copying a snapshot\.

+Amazon EBS supports optional encryption by default\.
+You can enable encryption automatically on all new EBS volumes and snapshot copies in your AWS account and Region\.
+This configuration setting doesn't affect existing volumes or snapshots\.
+For details, see **Encryption by default** in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) or [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSEncryption.html#encryption-by-default)\.

 ## Using CMKs and data keys<a name="ebs-cmk"></a>

 When you [create an encrypted Amazon EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html), you specify an AWS KMS customer master key \(CMK\)\.
 By default, Amazon EBS uses the [AWS managed CMK](concepts.md#aws-managed-cmk) for Amazon EBS in your account \(`aws/ebs`\)\.
 However, you can specify a [customer managed CMK](concepts.md#customer-cmk) that you create and manage\.